metio/terraform-provider-k8s/docs/data-sources/operator_cryostat_io_cryostat_v1beta1_manifest.md

 Required:

-- `cluster_role_name` (String) Name of the ClusterRole to use when Cryostat requests a role-scoped OAuth token.
-This ClusterRole should contain permissions for all Kubernetes objects listed in custom permission mapping.
-More details: https://docs.openshift.com/container-platform/4.11/authentication/tokens-scoping.html#scoping-tokens-role-scope_configuring-internal-oauth
+- `cluster_role_name` (String) Name of the ClusterRole to use when Cryostat requests a role-scoped OAuth token.This ClusterRole should contain permissions for all Kubernetes objects listed in custom permission mapping.More details: https://docs.openshift.com/container-platform/4.11/authentication/tokens-scoping.html#scoping-tokens-role-scope_configuring-internal-oauth
 - `config_map_name` (String) Name of config map in the local namespace.
 - `filename` (String) Filename within config map containing the resource mapping.